MassimoMiglionico/INFOM124-Software-verification-and-validation/TP3/README.md

 > **Note**: the above command should be used once!
 After the creation of the container, you will have to use the commands described in the [Docker](#some-commands) section.

 3. After the start of the docker, go to `http://localhost:9000`, login with `admin` and `admin` credentials and update your password.
+4. The platform asks you "How do you want to create your project?".
+Select "Manually"
-4. Fill in the fields to create a new SonarQube project and click on "Set Up"
+5. Fill in the fields to create a new SonarQube project and click on "Set Up"
-5. Click on "Locally" when SonarQube asks how to analyse your repository
+6. Click on "Locally" when SonarQube asks how to analyse your repository
-6. Generate a project token
+7. Generate a project token
-7. When SonarQube asks for your type of build, select `Maven`
+8. When SonarQube asks for your type of build, select `Maven`
-8. SonarQube will give you a terminal command to run sonar on a project.
+9. SonarQube will give you a terminal command to run sonar on a project.
 Keep it safe somewhere as you will need it.
 The command looks like something like this:

 ```console
 mvn clean verify sonar:sonar \